MauriceConrad/iCloud-API/README.md

 ### Session broken

 Basically, your instance always tries to use an existing session.
-You can pass a session by an object or a file path that points to a JSOn file.
+You can pass a session by an object or a file path that points to a JSON file.
 If the passed session is invalid because of any reason, your instance will use your given credentials to re-login.
 If you did not gave any credentials to the constructor, your instance will try to get the credentials from the given (and obviously broken) session that are normally stored within.

 ```javascript
 // This creates your iCloud instance